-Bachelor of Arts
+Bachelor of Arts — Program Overview

 The art major includes studio activity and production in painting, sculpture, ceramics, drawings and crafts.

-The student begins their artistic development with the foundations of drawing, design, art history and theory.
+You will begin your artistic development with the foundations of drawing, design, art history and theory.
 This is followed by a progressive studio experience which is individualized for the purpose of developing each student's core sensibility.